 Over the course of my academic career I have had 13 academic books (2 monographs and 11 edited or co-edited) published with leading international publishers (Yale University Press, Cambridge University Press, Oxford University Press, and Manchester University Press).
-In addition, the Irish Manuscripts Commission have published (2014-2020) The 1641 Depositions in 12 volumes; I am one of the four co-editors.
-I have published articles in peer-reviewed journals (including very highly regarded Past & Present, American Historical Review and The Historical Journal), and chapters in edited volumes, anthologies and conference proceedings.
+In addition, the Irish Manuscripts Commission have published (2014–2020) The 1641 Depositions in 12 volumes; I am one of the four co-editors.
+I have published articles in peer-reviewed journals (including the very highly regarded Past & Present, American Historical Review and The Historical Journal), and chapters in edited volumes, anthologies and conference proceedings.
 Others appeared in more popular outlets (History Ireland and History Today).

 Editor, Cambridge History of Ireland

 Covering 1500 years of Irish history, the four-volume Cambridge History of Ireland offers an up to date and exciting synthesis of modern scholarship from the seventh century to the present.
 The volumes bring together over 100 contributors from 38 institutions worldwide.
 I was the editor of volume two.

 Aimed at a general as well as an academic readership, the importance of The Cambridge History of Ireland as the ‘go-to’ for anyone interested in Irish history and what it means to be Irish cannot be overstated.

 The Cambridge History of Ireland was launched in Dublin by President Michael D. Higgins, in London by former UK Prime Minister John Major and in Washington DC by President-elect Joe Biden.
 View the launch here.